13 Best Bank Accounts with No Credit Check (2026)

 During my research, I found that Chime is a financial technology company that offers banking services, even though it is not a bank.
 I particularly liked that the banking services and debit cards are provided by The Bancorp Bank, N.A., or Stride Bank, N.A., Members FDIC.
 This allowed me to use the services licensed by Visa U.S.A.
 Inc., which can be used everywhere Visa debit cards are accepted.

-Chime offers a mobile bank account and debit card without any credit check.
-There are no hidden charges and bank fees.
+Chime offers a mobile bank account and debit card without a credit check.
+There are no hidden charges or bank fees.
 Using this service, you will also get your paychecks up to 2 days earlier with a direct deposit.
 Early access to direct deposit funds depends on the timing of the submission of the payment file from the payer.
-Chime generally make these funds available on the day the payment file is received, which may be up to 2 days earlier than the scheduled payment date.
+Chime generally makes these funds available on the day the payment file is received, which may be up to 2 days earlier than the scheduled payment date.

 Minimum opening deposit: $0